cpplibv/libv/LIBV-TODO.md

 libv.ui: property size / anchor
-libv.ui: layout_line should support anchor | invalidated as the two alignment basically already solves the use-cases libv.ui: property size / anchor access, and inherited property access | manual, it will do but for now
+libv.ui: layout_line should support anchor | invalidated as the two alignment basically already solves the use-cases libv.ui: property size / anchor access, and inherited property access | manual, it will do but for now libv.ui: Rename BaseComponent to CoreComponent

 --- STACK ------------------------------------------------------------------------------------------

+libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets
-libv.ui: modernize every enum based property to match anchor's pattern: global table, to_string, operator<< | there will be another pass when UI gets dynamic property manipulation, like lists and such

-libv.ui: Remove the half manual - half automated public property access (this might remove the whole AccessProperty | not really, but still a cleanup that is worth it)
+libv.ui: modernize every enum based property to match anchor's pattern: global table, to_string, operator<< | there will be another pass when UI gets dynamic property manipulation, like lists and such libv.ui: Remove the half manual - half automated public property access (this might remove the whole AccessProperty | not really, but still a cleanup that is worth it)

-libv.ui: content property.hpp can be more hidden toward components (Especially the variant) libv.ui: Hide or remove BaseComponent usage from every API (like focus, AccessLayout) libv.ui: Remove .base() usages wherever possible
+libv.ui: content property.hpp can be more hidden toward components (Especially the variant) libv.ui: Hide or remove CoreComponent usage from every API (like focus, AccessLayout) libv.ui: Remove .core() usages wherever possible

-libv.ui: context_event does not handle stop propagation, special case if type is derived from BaseEvent

 libv.ui: OverlayZoom in control mode should scale "sensitivity" based on zoom libv.ui: OverlayZoom use linearized zoom

-libv.ui: Rename BaseComponent to CoreComponent (?) or CoreBaseComponent

-libv.math: remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge

 libv.ui: The UI Paper
-	Core - Core Component object containing every state of a given component, derived from BaseComponent Component / Handler - Lightweight stateless handler object of a core component object, derived from Component Host - Stateless event host
+	Core - Core Component object containing every state of a given component, derived from CoreComponent Component / Handler - Lightweight stateless handler object of a core component object, derived from Component Host - Stateless event host

 	read again once done with events http://nanapro.org/en-us/documentation/core/events.htm

-libv.ui: Remove mask_watchMouse in favor of a single bool flag as mouse movement determines the other event targets

-libv.ui: UI level message/event bus/system might be required:
+libv.ui: context_event does not handle stop propagation, special case if type is derived from BaseEvent libv.ui: UI level message/event bus/system might be required:
 		context().events().connect<ShaderReportFailure>(this, "shader_reload", [](const auto& report){ ... });
 		context().events().fire("shader_reload", ...);